whitemike889/app-maven-plugin/USER_GUIDE.md

 In this case, running `mvn deploy` will automatically build and deploy the application to appengine.

-### I have a project that supports both flex and standard.
+### I have a project that has both `app.yaml` and `appengine-web.xml` based config.
 How do I control which deployment to use?

-The plugin defaults to standard deployment if your project contains a webapp/WEB-INF/appengine-web.xml file.
-If your project also has an appengine/app.yaml and you wish to use flexible deployment, you may temporarily move the appengine-web.xml file to a different location before deploying.
+The plugin defaults to `appengine-web.xml` based deployment if your project contains a `webapp/WEB-INF/appengine-web.xml` file.
+If your project also has an `src/main/appengine/app.yaml` file and you wish to use that, you may temporarily move the `appengine-web.xml` file to a different location before deploying.

 ---